espocrm/documentation/docs/administration/roles-management.md

 * A link-multiple field *Collaborators* will be automatically created.
 * A bool filter *Shared* will be added.

+The administrator needs to add the *Collaborators* to the layout: Administration > Entity Manager > {Entity Type} > Layouts > Side Panel Fields.

 Users added as collaborators to a record will have *read* and *stream* access, provided their access level, as defined by Roles, is other than *no*.

 Assignees are automatically added to collaborators.
 This ensures that when a record is reassigned to another user, the previous assignee remains a collaborator unless explicitly removed.